pygame/pygame/docs/reST/ref/display.rst

    It is more efficient to pass many rectangles at once than to call update multiple times with single or a partial list of rectangles.
 If passing a sequence of rectangles it is safe to include None values in the list, which will be skipped.
+These rectangles are a suggested optimisation to the display and will not always have any actual effect on the display's behaviour depending on the platform.
+For example, on windows under SDL 2 the entire display is always updated whatever you pass in here.

    This call cannot be used on ``pygame.OPENGL`` displays and will generate an exception.

    .. ## pygame.display.update ##